 We intend to publish symposium proceedings in IAG Symposia by Springer.

 The symposium welcomes contributions in all aspects of positioning and applications in geodesy and geomatics, including but not limited to

 - terrestrial and satellite-based positioning system development, including sensor and information fusion;

 - interferometric laser and radar applications (e.g., synthetic aperture radar);

 - applications of geodetic positioning using three-dimensional geodetic networks (passive and active networks), including monitoring of deformations;

 - applications of geodesy to engineering; and

-- atmospheric investigations using space geodetic techniques.
+- atmospheric investigations using space geodetic techniques and space weather research.